California Eviction Protections during the Covid-19 Pandemic

 If you owe rent that was due from March 1, 2020 - August 31, 2020: If you return the declaration to your landlord in time, you cannot be evicted for not paying this rent.

-If you owe that was due from September 1, 2020 - June 30, 2021.
-You will need to pay 25% of the total rent between September 2020 and June 2021 no later than June 30, 2021.
-The other 75% of rent is converted into consumer debt.
-You may be able to qualify for a rent assistance program through your city, county, or the state that will pay some or all of your back rent.
+If you owe that was due from September 1, 2020 - September 30, 2021.
+You will need to pay 25% of the total rent between September 1, 2020 and September 30, 2021 no later than September 30, 2021.
+You may be able to qualify for a rent assistance program through your city, county, or the state that will pay some or all of your back rent, including the 25%.

-A state rent assistance program will be set up by March 2021.
+A state rent assistance program is available at housingiskey.com.
 If you were unable to pay rent because of the pandemic, you should apply for funding.
 Depending on where you live, you will either be able to apply through a local program or through a program administered by the state.

 Other Types of Evictions